 A: As far as I know, they do not.

-Q: What so you plan to do with the course?
+Q: What do you plan to do with the NYIA interior design course?

 A: At the moment I’m not sure what I plan to do about anything (that’s a whole nother post though!) but my sense is that after you finish the course you could pursue an internship in design and then try to parlay that into a paying job.
 Are you going to be as competitive a candidate as the person with a four-year degree?
 Perhaps not, but if you’re hard-working, and talented, educate yourself in drafting programs, and hit it off with the designer – perhaps you will be!
 Personally I think you could also, with this course, have the background and know-how to start taking on small design jobs for individual clients on your own.
 Some people do that with no formal training so you’d be ahead of the game in that arena!
 You can also apply for a certification afterwards, called the Residential Interior Design Qualification Certification – here are some facts on that.